kyleichan/academic-kickstart/content/post/apple_health/index.md

 df_record <- XML:::xmlAttrsToDataFrame(xml["//Record"])
 ```

-Clean up some of the variables like the device name:
+Clean up some of the variables, like the device name:
 ```
 df <- df_record %>%
   mutate(device = gsub(".*(name:)|,.*", "",device),